niquefa/niquefa/README.md

 ## Advice to check this readme

-Is meant to be read in dark theme.
+It is meant to be read in dark theme.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/niquefa)